 There are a few different metrics you can use to track the performance of your influencer strategy.
 These include reach, engagement, website traffic, and sales.

 To track reach, you can use Google Analytics.
-To track engagement, you can look at the number of likes, comments, and shares on your social media posts.
+For engagement, you can look at the number of likes, comments, and shares on your social media posts.
 To track website traffic, you can again use Google Analytics.
 And to track sales, you can ask customers how they found out about your product or service.

 Who Makes A Good Influencer?